mdesanker/errand-tracker-frontend/README.md

 ## Challenges

-- The importance of planning - I started this project with only a rough idea of what I wanted to be able to do with the app, and what the model schemas should include, and then started coding.
-I could have saved a lot of time and effort with a thorough plan of the functionality and UI.
+- The importance of planning - I started coding this project with only a rough idea of what I wanted to be able to do with the app, and what the model schemas should include.
+As a result, I spent a lot of time pausing to plan out the next few steps, and realized a lot of the decisions I was making would have been quicker if I had spent more time developing a solid plan in the beginning.

-- Test driven development of the REST API using the supertest library makes writing endpoints much more efficient.
+- Redux - it was challenging to wrap my mind around redux thunks, dispatching other thunks from a thunk, and using extrareducers to modify state with the return value from the thunk, but using it so much in this project really helped solidify the process.
+Redux made it much simpler to store the current project so it could be loaded as needed when user navigated through the app.

 ## Credits